wujastyk/INDOLOGY/_pages/about.md

 The present project is built on the original [Suśruta Project](http://sushrutaproject.org).

+Funding for this project is generously provided by an Insight Grant from the Canadian SSHRC.

 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.